nickatnight/r-dogecoin-bot/README.md

-# :dog: :space_invader: docker-reddit-bot-base
+# :dog: :space_invader: r-dogecoin-bot

 A useless bot that fetches top meme posts from r/dogecoin which include 'Meme' flair.
-I shut [this](https://github.com/public-apis/public-apis/blob/master/README.md?plain=1#L1502) public api down in 2021, but decided to decouple the Reddit logic out of the api and into a stanalone library.
+I shut [my](https://github.com/public-apis/public-apis/blob/master/README.md?plain=1#L1502) public api down in 2021, but decided to decouple the Reddit logic out of the api and into a stanalone library.
 Mostly using it to plug into [this](https://github.com/nickatnight/fastapi-backend-base) base project.
 Because....why not?

+This bot was scaffolded with my [base reddit bot](https://github.com/nickatnight/docker-reddit-bot-base)

 ## Usage
 Subclass database client `AbstractDbClient` and override it's abstract methods to interface with your db client(s)